Xiao (surname): Han Chinese surname

 There were altogether nine chancellors from the Xiao family during the Tang dynasty.

 The Jiang family (江氏) from Jiangwan (江湾), Wuyuan, Jiangxi was originally surnamed Xiao and they call themselves the Xiao–Jiang family (萧江氏).
 The Xiao-Jiang family was from Danyang (丹阳 (南兰陵) 东城里萧氏).
 When the Later Liang dynasty overthrew the Tang dynasty in 907, the Tang general Xiao Zhen (萧桢) led a revolt against the Later Liang dynasty but failed.
 Xiao Zhen was the second son of the Tang chancellor Xiao Gou.
 The Xiao family left Danyang and escaped to the south.
 They changed their surname to Jiang; Xiao Zhen (萧桢) became Jiang Zhen (江桢) and he was the progenitor of the Xiao–Jiang family.
 They later moved to Yunwan (云湾, which changed the name to Jiangwan 江湾).
 This means that the Jiang family from this area is actually also part of the Xiao family, they are known as the Xiao-Jiang family.
-Former CPC General Secretary Jiang Zemin is a member of the Xiao-Jiang family.

 During the Southern Song dynasty, Xiao Guoliang (萧国梁) was the first member of the Xiao family in Zhangzhou, Fujian province.
 His grandson, Xiao Xun (萧洵) became the county magistrate of Chaoyang in Guangdong province.
 He became the founder of the Xiao family of Chaoyang.
 During this period, some members of the Xiao family moved across the sea to Taiwan.

 Khitan, Uighur and Manchu surname

 During the Liao dynasty, the emperor Abaoji conferred the surname "Xiao" on two Khitan clans, the Bali and the Yishi, reportedly out of admiration for Xiao He.
-Abaoji's sun Yaogu further conferred the surname "Xiao" on the Uighur Shulü clan.
+Abaoji's son Yaogu further conferred the surname "Xiao" on the Uighur Shulü clan.
 Throughout the Liao dynasty, many empresses were surnamed "Xiao" (see list).

 After the demise of the Manchu Qing dynasty, many Manchus adopted Han Chinese-style surnames.
 Some members of the Manchu Šumuru clan, which claims descent from the Uighur Shulü clan, adopted "Xiao" as their surname.